 For some individuals, the Texas Correctional Office on Offenders with Medical or Mental Impairments (TCOOMMI) may provide support.
 TCOOMMI coordinates between criminal justice entities and LMHAs to ensure continuity of care for justice-involved individuals with special needs.

 RESOURCES

-In addition to releasing people from jail with a 30-day supply of medication, individuals are evaluated for placement into TCOOMMI services.
+Prior to release, individuals are evaluated for placement into TCOOMMI services.
 Other reentry services include: